PostHog/posthog.com/contents/docs/libraries/next-js.md

 ## Server-side analytics (analytics, feature flags)

-Server-side rendering is a Next.js feature that enables you to render pages on the server instead of the client.
+Server-side rendering  enables you to render pages on the server instead of the client.
 This can be useful for SEO, performance, and user experience.

-To integrate PostHog into your Next.js for server-side analytics you should use the [Node SDK](/docs/libraries/node).
+To integrate PostHog into your Next.js app on the server-side you should use the [Node SDK](/docs/libraries/node).

 First, install the `posthog-node` library: